 The main force of the democratic revolution led by the working class is the peasantry.
 The Party fully relies on the rural proletariat and poor peasants, and resolutely unites with the middle peasantry and other middle sections, while trying to win over a section of rich peasants and neutralise the rest so that the majority may be prevented from joining the enemies of the revolution.
+To the extent that rich farmers -- especially those from the crisis-ridden green revolution areas -- fight the government’s disastrous pro-imperialist corporatisation scheme, the Party actively participates in it and strives to underscore in the broad movement the specific demands of poor, landless, Dalit and women peasants.
 The urban poor and toiling masses constitute the mainstay of the Party’s urban base even as sections of middle classes constitute an important ally.
 Small traders, manufacturers and other small and medium capitalists and the bourgeois intelligentsia usually remain vacillating and unstable allies.

 In order to carry the people’s democratic revolution through to an end, it is necessary that a people’s democratic front be forged comprising all these classes, with the worker-peasant alliance as its basis, under the leadership of the working class.
 To this end, the Party develops and works in cooperation with, and also from within, a whole range of class and sectional organisations as well as multi-class united front organisations.
 In accordance with the needs of any given political situation, the Party remains ready to join hands with a whole range of fighting democratic forces in issue-based joint campaigns and even enter into alliances, even if short-lived, based on suitable common programmes.